Lokstar/Patrycjusz-hexapod/README.md

 ## So far

 Archived so far
--Designed 3d parts od robot body
+* Designed 3d parts od robot body
--3d prnted designed parts
+* 3d prnted designed parts
--First test of printed parts (do they fit together) -Corrected design of 3d parts
+* First test of printed parts (do they fit together)
+* Corrected design of 3d parts
--First asembly of one leg
+* First asembly of one leg
--Another correction of 3d designed parts
+* Another correction of 3d designed parts
--All parts assembled into robot with fited servomechanisms -First tests coding simple moves of robot -Participated in Arduino & Raspberry Pi day Katowice 2019
+* All parts assembled into robot with fited servomechanisms
+* First tests coding simple moves of robot
+* Participated in Arduino & Raspberry Pi day Katowice 2019

 	This all steps took me about 1,5 month.